d3/d3-selection/README.md

 <a name="selection_exit" href="#selection_exit">#</a> <i>selection</i>.<b>exit</b>() [<>](https://github.com/d3/d3-selection/blob/master/src/selection/exit.js "Source")

 Returns the exit selection: existing DOM elements in the selection for which no new datum was found.
-The exit selection is determined by the previous [*selection*.data](#selection_data), and is thus empty until the selection is joined to data.
-If the exit selection is retrieved more than once after a data join, subsequent calls return the empty selection.
+(The exit selection is empty for selections not returned by [*selection*.data](#selection_data).)

 The exit selection is typically used to remove “superfluous” elements corresponding to old data.
 For example, to update the DIV elements created previously with a new array of numbers: